joshdavies14/joshdavies14/README.md

 ### Hi there 👋

+I'm Josh and I'm a first year BSc Computer Science undergradurate student at University of Warwick!
+Occasionally I code in my free time, but to be honest I do so much of it for my degree I might as well just class that as my free time!

+🌱 I’m currently learning Java & C

+🔭 I’m currently working on various coursework bits

+😄 Pronouns: he/him

 <!--
 **joshdavies14/joshdavies14** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.